pazell981/warp.js/README.md

 warp.js
 =======

-A library I am working on that is a  gallery presentation layer
+Currently a work in progress, library I am working on that is a  gallery presentation layer